 Posted by Zen Buddhist Temple-Toronto on Thursday, 22 December 2016

-Public services are offered on Sundays at 10 am and 4 pm for a small donation, while other services also take place here, like a monthly children’s service, meditation courses, retreats, one-week stays for further practice, as well as a daily practice for members.
+Public services are offered on Sundays at 10 am, while other services also take place here, including a monthly children’s service, meditation courses, retreats, one-week stays for further practice, as well as daily practice for members.
+However, make sure to check in with the temple for accurate schedules for the events as they may be organized according to attendance.

 Zen Buddhist Temple-Toronto